NanashiTheNameless/OpenShockPY/ADVANCED.md

   }
   ```

-- Duration is clamped to **300–65535 ms**.
-Intensity is passed through; the API expects 0–100.
+- Both sync and async clients validate `intensity` (0-100) and `duration` (300-65535 ms), raising `OpenShockPYError` if values are out of range.
 - `exclusive` defaults to `False`; set to `True` when you need exclusive control.

 ## Error handling

-- Non-2xx responses raise `OpenShockError` with the HTTP status and any parsed JSON body (falls back to raw text).
+- Non-2xx responses raise `OpenShockPYError` with the HTTP status and any parsed JSON body (falls back to raw text).
 - Empty 2xx responses return `None`; otherwise JSON is returned as parsed Python data.

 ## CLI details